 Our artisan teas

 Each month, we send our subscription customers two different loose-leaf artisan teas, each with a unique fragrance and flavour.
-We focus on high grade, single origin tea from the six different categories – white, green, yellow, oolong, black and fermented.
+We focus on high grade, single origin tea from the six different categories – white, green, yellow, oolong, black and dark.
 Our expertise lies in pure-leaf artisan tea (leaves from the Camellia Sinensis tea plant), not herbal infusions or tisanes.
 There are between 2,000 and 3,000 different types of artisan tea produced across the world, so we hope you will always something interesting and exciting on your doorstep.

 To help you picture what you might receive, here we list the tea that has recently appeared in our monthly subscription boxes.

 This delicate new form of Puerh tea is fermented in the traditional way, but only using unopened downy leaf buds plucked from ancient Puerh tea trees in Yunnan province.
 Pick up the plump dry leaves, look closely and you will notice the delicate hairs on each leaf – feel their softness between your fingers.
 Steep this tea four times and you will find delicate, sweet floral, honey and cut hay notes that change slightly with each infusion.
 While this looks like a white tea, its fermented nature is given away by the animal-like musky notes of the wet leaf aroma.

 Tangerine, mushroom, damp earth, leather

 These leaves have been rapidly fermented with moisture and high humidity, pressed into a tangerine rind, then dried in the sun for a week.
 The result is a typical earthy, leathery puerh tea but with a citrus flavour twist.
 You can either scoop the leaves out and steep alone, or break off some of the rind to infuse with the leaves for a more citrusy flavour.
 This tea pairs beautifully with a firm cheese - goats cheese in particular.